CPESO/smartcontracts/README.md

 and convenient means to access financial services.
 In doing so, CPESO is forging a new financial ecosystem based on digital assets.

+## Technical Requirement

+ - Smart Contracts are written with Solidity language.
+ - Smart Contracts mostly uses OpenZeppelin Contracts.
+ - Smart Contracts follow the Natspec Format.
+ - Smart Contracts must be written with full flexibility.
+ - Solidity compiler version 0.8.18 is used.
+ - Smart contracts are designed to be deployed to Etherium chain.

+## Functionality Requirement

+### Roles

+ - Owner : Can pause Burnable,Mintting,Withdraw,Deposit features
+ - Admin : Can change fee, Flow pool regulation, treasury address, revoke roles
+ - Treasury : Must add reward CPESO to staking contract & also receives fees
+ - User : Can deposit PESO and receive CPESO also withdraw their PESO by giving back their CPESO by the current rate

+ ### Features

+ - Withdraw Pausibility
+ - Deposit Pausibility
+ - Burnable Pausibility
+ - Transmission Pauseability
+ - Supply Upgrade Possibility

+### Use Case

+1. User deposits PESO and recieves CPESO by using the deposit functionality of contract.

 ## Getting Started

 1. Onpen the <https://remix.ethereum.org>